(Q) .. Is it really possible to make money with a portable gold plating business?

 (Q) ..
 Does an automobile emblem have to be removed before it can be gold plated.

 (A) ..
-Not usually, our electroplating kit utilizes a unique process has been developed to allow the technician to leave the emblem on the car in almost every case.
+Not usually.
+Our electroplating kit utilizes a unique process has been developed to allow the technician to leave the emblem on the car in almost every case.
 The plating solutions will not affect most new car finishes.
 Our training will teach you how you can tell if there could be a risk of having a problem with leaving an emblem on the vehicle.
 Being able to leave the emblems on the vehicle provides a great advantage for the on-site plater.
-Imagine the cost of removing the emblems, sending them to a plating company and then having to re-install the plated emblems, and then having to re-install the plated emblems.
+Imagine the cost of removing the emblems, sending them to a plating company and then having to re-install the plated emblems.

 (Q) ..
 How long will the gold last ?